Don't thank me -- the government thanks me twice a month. If you've served in the military, you've likely heard this phrase many times. And it's true.

 Sure, hustle and talent matter.
 But studies show people also want to like the people they work with, and expressing gratitude will go a long way in building respect.

-According to a London School of Economics study, people put more effort in at the office when they were intrinsically motivated — that is, if the work itself interested or excited them, and, importantly, if they felt appreciated by their colleagues.
+According to a London School of Economics study, people put more effort in at the office when they were intrinsically motivated -- that is, if the work itself interested or excited them and, importantly, if they felt appreciated by their colleagues.

 Gratitude Gives Us Meaning and Purpose

 Janice Kaplan agrees.
-She is the author of The Gratitude Diaries, and wrote in the Wall Street Journal “We give our best effort if the work gets us interested and excited, if we feel that it's providing meaning and purpose, and if others appreciate what we're doing."
+She is the author of "The Gratitude Diaries" and wrote in The Wall Street Journal: "We give our best effort if the work gets us interested and excited, if we feel that it's providing meaning and purpose, and if others appreciate what we're doing."

 Much like with your boss, saying thank you to a peer should be reserved for when you really mean it and you have a solid, concrete thing to thank them for.
-And since peer-to-peer appreciation is less common, it too can be a great way to build trust and connections.
+And since peer-to-peer appreciation is less common, it, too, can be a great way to build trust and connections.

-Above all else--be authentic and specific with your gratitude.
+Above all else, be authentic and specific with your gratitude.
 You don't want people to think you're trying to curry favor.

-Three Ways to Say Thank You
+3 Ways to Say Thank You

 Reach out to them and say thank you.
 This includes your co-workers.
-Take time to notice and appreciate the little things, these small gestures make a difference.
+Take time to notice and appreciate the little things; these small gestures make a difference.

-If possible, write and send off a thank-you card to each person you met with thanking them for their time.
+If possible, write and send off a thank-you card to each person with whom you met, thanking them for their time.
 Be sure to include specific details from your conversation.
-This lets them know you pay attention to the details, care about their time and the attention they gave you, and puts your name back on top of the hundreds applying for that position.
+This lets them know you pay attention to the details and care about their time and the attention they gave you.
+It puts your name back on top of the hundreds applying for that position.

-Bring in a variety of things (or specific if for one person).
+Bring in a variety of things (or specific, if for one person).
 Food is a great way to say thank you.